kanika53980-byte/Sql_server-data-Warehousing/README.md

 Data warehouse and Analytics project

-Welcome to the **Data Warehouse and Analytics Project** repository!
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generate actionable insights.
+Welcome to the **Data Warehouse and Analytics Project** repository!🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generate actionable insights.
 Designed as a portfolio project highlighys industry best practices in data engineering and analytics.

-## Project Requirements
+## 🚀 Project Requirements

 ### Building the Data Warehouse (Data Engineering)